 However, some businesses and institutions require not horizontal, diversified courses but vertical courses directly related to their functions.
 For this segment, Hahow has launched a dedicated Learning Management System (LMS) and deployed a professional team to create customized courses.

 For example, Hahow partnered with the Hsinchu Motor Vehicles Office to co-promote vocational driver training, advancing the digitization of public sector learning.
-Jiang explains that the Hsinchu Motor Vehicles Office manages 20,000 truck drivers across Taiwan.
+Chiang explains that the Hsinchu Motor Vehicles Office manages 20,000 truck drivers across Taiwan.
 In the past, they had to organize thousands of in-person training sessions every time there was a regular driver training requirement.
 After partnering with Hahow, the Hsinchu Motor Vehicles Office commissioned Hahow’s production team to create animated training content.
 This allows drivers to watch the training on their phones during off-hours, complete online learning, and pass the test afterward, saving drivers time and ensuring road safety.

-As he enters the ninth year of his entrepreneurial journey, Arnold Jiang reflects that he has always enjoyed seeing others succeed and be happy.
+As he enters the ninth year of his entrepreneurial journey, Arnold Chiang reflects that he has always enjoyed seeing others succeed and be happy.
 “Helping people discover their interests through learning and education—this is a topic that suits me!”
 Looking ahead, he hopes that Hahow will continue to innovate with technology and rich content, creating a new vision for education and guiding more people to discover themselves and achieve their dreams.

 This article has been contributed to AsiaTechDaily.